Meet Heather Walsh, MSN, RN, PCNS-BC, CHSE, CPN

 The position requires a master’s degree and education experience.
 I have a master of science in nursing and am a pediatric clinical nurse specialist.
 I had the honor of completing the Master Teacher Leadership Development Program at The George Washington University in 2008, through which I learned many strategies to appeal to adult learners.
 I have worked as a nurse educator for eight years, first on the Respiratory Care Unit, which merged with Medical Care to form 7E, and for the last three years in the Simulation Program.

-What’s a typical day at Children’s like for you?
+What’s a typical day at Children’s National like for you?

 What’s your favorite part of your job?